Winterthur: Transport

 There are two airports: Winterthur Hegmatten (LSPH) and Speck (LSZK).

+Zurich Airport is located 22.9 km to the south west of the city.
+The airport provides most domestic and international destinations.

+Winterthur is located along the A1 (Geneva–St. Margrethen) and A4 (Schaffhausen–Flüelen) motorways.

 Tourism

-Winterthur is not high on the list of tourist destinations in Switzerland.
-As a result, it does not offer a wide range of hotels to choose from.
-As it is relatively easy to reach from Zürich by public transport, tourists who do visit Winterthur often stay in Zürich.

-Nevertheless, Winterthur is mentioned in most tourist guides for its numerous museums, many of which offer world class art, among them of the Gottfried Keller-Stiftung.
-The most famous are:
+Nearby tourist attractions include the Kyburg Castle, Laufen Castle and the Rhine Falls.
+Besides its preserved old town, rich industrial history, villas and parks, Winterthur is mentioned in tourist guides for its numerous museums, many of which offer world-class art, among them of the Gottfried Keller-Stiftung.
+The most notable include: